 At the end of autumn, citizens of Czech Republic celebrate the Commemoration of All the Departed.
 It is their tradition to place candles and flowers on the graves of their deceased.
 They also prepare their homes by placing a chair near the fireside for each of their dead relatives.
 Czechs believe in the legend that the living can still be able to communicate with the dead.
 This means that the living can still hear and respond to them.

-Many thanks to the best place for porcelain veneers nyc for helping to support our site and becoming sponsors of today’s post!
+Many thanks to the best place for trauma informed care for sponsoring our site!